Universal covering spaces and fundamental groups in algebraic geometry as schemes: The algebraic fundamental group family

-\tpoint{Theorem} {\em If $X$ is a connected group scheme finite type over an algebraically closed field $k$ such that $\tX$ is a group scheme (e.g.\ if $\chr k = 0$ or $X$ is proper, Thm.~ \ref{UCgroupscheme}), then the kernel of the morphism $\tX \rightarrow X$ is naturally isomorphic to $\upi(X,e)$ (as group schemes).} \bpf Let $G$ be the (scheme-theoretic) kernel of $p: \tX \rightarrow X$.
-Restricting the $X$-action to $e$ yields a $k$-action
+\begin{theorem}{If $X$ is a connected group scheme finite type over an algebraically closed field $k$ such that $\tX$ is a group scheme (e.g.\ if $\chr k = 0$ or $X$ is proper, Thm.~ \ref{UCgroupscheme}), then the kernel of the morphism $\tX \rightarrow X$ is naturally isomorphic to $\upi(X,e)$ (as group schemes).} \end{theorem}